‘The expat entrepreneur’ is a Yay For Today Q&A series with expats who have set up their own businesses

 To create a strong brand, with a consistent voice, aesthetic and message.
 I wanted to bring the wow factor into catering services.
 The boring corporate buffets were really tired.
 Food in plastic and foil takeaway boxes were underwhelming.
 I wanted to create unique, beautiful and delicious food that brings joy into people’s home, offices and event spaces.
 Meh just doesn’t cut it!

 Did you chose your current location or did it chose you?

 My husband’s job brought us to Singapore and we love it!
 It doesn’t feel like 8 years already that’s for sure.
 We were always excited about new horizons and the move was a fairly easy decision.
-When we had our second child in Singapore we said right let’s make Singapore our home, we became PRs.
+When we had our second child in Singapore we said right let’s make Singapore our home, we became Permanent Residents.
 We are very active with both our girls, the local school, neighborhood and the social scene we have here.